hcronk/oco_vistool/README.md

    to the current stable version using a `git pull` command on your end, rather than downloading and comparing files.

-2) Make sure you have the necessary system and Python requirements
+2) Make sure you have the necessary system and Python requirements.
+    #### Option 1: DIY

     ##### System Requirements:
-   a) GDAL version 1.9.1 or greater with cURL support enabled.
+    GDAL version 1.9.1 or greater with cURL support enabled.

         To check if cURL is enabled for GDAL, use the command `gdalinfo --format WMS`
         If cURL is enabled you will see information about the WMS format, if not, you will get an error message and you will need to reconfigure GDAL to support cURL.
-          **NOTE:** If this comes with your Anaconda distribution of Python, you will likely need to set an environmental variable called GDAL_DATA in your bash profile that points to gdal within your Anaconda folder.
+        **NOTE:** If this comes with your Anaconda distribution of Python, you may need to set an environmental variable called GDAL_DATA in your bash profile that points to gdal within your Anaconda folder.
         (Ex: `export GDAL_DATA="/local/home/hcronk/anaconda/share/gdal"`)

+    ##### Python requirements:
-   b) Python 2.7 or higher
+    Python 2.7 or higher

         For those new to Python, it is easiest to get the Anaconda distribution: https://www.continuum.io/download and then use the Anaconda utility conda to fetch and install packages.

-    ##### Python requirements:
-    a) Python 2.7 or higher (untested but likely compatible with minimal updates on Python 3)

-    b) Modules:
-    + warnings
-    + os
-    + sys
-    + glob
-    + h5py
-    + numpy
-    + math
-    + pandas
+        The conda installs required on top of what comes with Anaconda 5.2 for both Python 2.7 and Python 3.6 are as follows:
-    + cartopy
+        + conda install -c conda-forge cartopy
-    + shapefile
-    + shapely
-    + matplotlib
-    + osgeo
-    + xml
-    + json
-    + argparse
-    + re
+        + conda install -c conda-forge gdal=2.2.4
+        + conda install -c conda-forge ncurses
+        + conda install -c conda-forge hdf5
+        + conda install -c conda-forge future

+    #### Option 2: Docker Container
+    Dockerfiles and docker-compose files to set up an appropriate Python 2.7 or Python 3.6 container are included in the repo

 3) Test run from the command line
    `python oco2_modis_vistool.py`